 Curiously, the narrative feels distant and cold, even when it describes the adventures of its protagonists: Scheider’s involvement in a New Jersey robbery, Cremer’s in a French bank scandal, and Amidou in an Arab terrorist incident.

-The Variety review was perceptive when it noted: “Friedkin vividly renders the experience of several men driving trucks loaded with nitro through South America, yet the characters are basically functional.”
+The review in the trade paper “Varety” was perceptive when it noted: “Friedkin vividly renders the experience of several men driving trucks loaded with nitro through South America, yet the characters are basically functional.”

-Over the years, the film has been enjoying a critical re-evaluation, with some critics lauding it an overlooked masterpiece.
-Friedkin considers Sorcerer as his best and personal favorite work.
+Over the years, the film has been enjoying a critical re-evaluation, with some critics lauding it an overlooked work.
+Friedkin layer said that he considered Sorcerer as his best and personal favorite work.

 Oscar Nominations: